If I could trade places for one week, one day even, with anyone, I would trade places with a man.

 If I were a man, I could sneeze and laugh without fear.

-I wouldn’t wonder why my co-star was younger than my daughter.
+Not wonder why my co-star/partner/lover was far younger than my daughter.

-I would take my kids to the park/show/game/store/pediatrician and be told what an extraordinary man I was for doing so.
+Take my kids to the park/show/game/store/pediatrician and be told what an extraordinary man I was for doing so.
+Taking time outta my very busy day for such mundane task as caring for my very own children.
 Even though it’s the very same job women do every day, but nobody, anywhere, noticed.

 Ahh, if I could only be a mediocre white man.
 For a day.
 Just one.